Bohunice Nuclear Power Plant

 The Jaslovské Bohunice Nuclear Power Plant (NPP) (Atómové elektrárne Jaslovské Bohunice, abbr.
 EBO) is a complex of nuclear reactors situated 2.5 km from the village of Jaslovské Bohunice in the Trnava District of western Slovakia.

-Bohunice NPP consists of two plants: V1 and V2; both contain two reactor units.
-The plant was connected to the national power network in stages in the period between 1978 and 1985.
-The four power reactors are pressurized water reactors of the Soviet VVER-440 design.
+Bohunice NPP consists of three plants: A1 (shut down—one KS 150 reactor unit), V1 (shut down—two VVER units), and V2 (two VVER units).
+The plant was connected to the national power network in stages between 1972 and 1985.
+The two power reactors presently in operation, as well as the decommissioned units at V1, are pressurized water reactors of the Soviet VVER-440 design.

 Annual electricity generation averages about 12,000 GWh.
 Upon development of a district heating supply network in the town of Trnava near Bohunice NPP, V2 switched to co-generation.
 Part of this system is a heat feeder line commissioned in 1987.
 In 1997, a heat feeder line to Leopoldov and Hlohovec was created, branching off from the Trnava line.

+Reactor data

+The Bohunice Nuclear Power Plant hosts two active VVER-440 reactors, while two older VVER-440s and a KS 150 reactor have been decommissioned.
+The Slovak government plans to build a new AP1000 unit on the site, which is to begin operation between 2038 and 2040.